Learn how to set up a WordPress site so that you can use AccessAlly for your courses and memberships.

 To set up a fully-customizable WordPress site, you’ll need:

-- A unique domain name
+- A unique domain name (we recommend a subdomain)

 - A free WordPress install (usually linked through your hosting cpanel)

 For hosting providers, we recommend WPEngine, a hosting provider that can handle a ton of website traffic and is specifically intended for WordPress sites.
 Another great option is Kinsta, which is on the same quality level as WPEngine.

 Both of these are affiliate links, but we don’t recommend them for that reason.
 They are solid and proven hosts that deliver a great experience for you as the site owner, and for your clients as your number of members grows and traffic increases to your site.

 If you choose another hosting service, look for one that offers 1-click WordPress installs, for ease of setup.

 Some hosting providers do not offer domain name purchases on their sites.
 In this case, a simple Google search will lead you to many different companies that offer domain names for you to purchase.
 You can purchase a domain name pretty much anywhere on the web – a good place to start is GoDaddy.